pearcej/pearcej.github.io/csc426/b3-blog-runestone-pretext.md

 In this blog entry, write a full blog post on your thoughts about Pretext around the length of a typical blog post that one might find on [Medium](https://medium.com/).
 Be sure to include the following:
 - What is the Pretext authoring language and the philosophy behind it?
 - What are the advantages/disadvantages of Pretext as an authoring language?
 - How does the PreTeXt community differ from other open source communities that you know?
-(Be sure to write for a broad audience, not just your classmates and instructor.)cd
+(Be sure to write for a broad audience, not just your classmates and instructor.)

 ### In order to receive credit for each blog entry, you must do *both* of the following: